simplj/sdf/README.md

   }
 }
 ```
-> In the above example `DbAdapter` will be passed for the dependency `IAdapter` in `SomeService` as the interface has only one implementation and the implementation is marked as `@Dependency`.
+> In the above example `DbAdapter` will be passed for the dependency `IAdapter` in `SomeService` as the interface has only one implementation and the same is marked as `@Dependency`.
 In case there are multiple dependencies then sdf will throw an `ambiguity error` at runtime.
 There are two ways to resolve this:
->  * using `isDefault` field: set `isDefault=true` in the `@Dependency` annotation for the implementation which can be considered default.
+>  * setting `isDefault=true` in the `@Dependency` annotation for the implementation which can be considered default.
 >  * assigning an `id` for the implementations and `@Bind`ing with specific id in parameter as desired.

 ### Injecting a subclass for it's parent (Multiple Implementations)